Stone Worktops

 Chamber FurnitureIn the detail

-Its the small details that make a difference, recessed drainers, rebated edges, shadow gaps and discrete lighting.
+It’s the small details that make a difference, recessed drainers, rebated edges, shadow gaps and discrete lighting.
 Our specialist machinery can produce all these details to the millimetre.

 The process